1. Night tourism (Noctourism)

 Tourists want to go to places where they are warmly welcomed (Photo source: Collected)

 After the serious problems of overtourism in 2024, “fringe” destinations are on the rise.
-Byway notes in its 2025 travel trends report that “travelers want to go to places where they feel welcomed.”
-The company also points to a trend of “destination dupes” – places that are similar in beauty to popular destinations, such as a traveler who might instead go to Cornwall and choose Norfolk.
+Byway notes in its 2025 travel trends report that “travelers want to go to places where they feel welcome.”
+The company also mentions the trend of “destination dupes” – places that are similar in beauty to popular destinations, such as a traveler who might choose Norfolk instead of Cornwall.

-Other iconic destinations are also moving off the traditional tourist map.
-Trailfinders ranks Uzbekistan among its top destinations, while luxury tour operator Scott Dunn rates the islands of East Africa, thanks to new hotels in Zanzibar and Madagascar and a new luxury cruise experience in the remote Aldabra archipelago.
+Many other iconic destinations are also moving off the traditional tourist map.
+Trailfinders ranks Uzbekistan among its top destinations, while luxury tour operator Scott Dunn rates East African islands highly, thanks to new hotels opening in Zanzibar and Madagascar and new luxury cruise experiences in the remote Aldabra archipelago.

-According to Airbnb, the top 20 hot destinations in 2025 include Milton Keynes and East Sussex, based on search trends and cities that have been on the wish list.
+According to Airbnb, the top 20 hot destinations in 2025 include Milton Keynes and East Sussex, based on search trends and cities listed as favourites.
 However, the list also includes Rome, Tokyo and Milan, cities that have been under pressure from overtourism in 2024, suggesting the problem is far from over.

 6. Cool holidays and off-peak safaris